5 Future Changes in Automotive Technology We’re Expecting to See

 4. Human Machine Interface Expands As Smart Cities Become a Reality

 The IoT (internet of things) revolution shows no sign of slowing down.
-In fact, there are expected to be over 27 billion IoT connected devices by the end of 2021.
+In fact, there are 29 billion connected devices forecasted by the end of 2022, and around 18 billion will be related to IoT.
 And, with 5G making device-to-device communication faster than ever before, our cities are becoming smarter everyday.

 Autonomous vehicles are beginning to make up a large part of that 27 billion.
 They’re able to communicate with other vehicles around them, as well as other components that make up a smart city, including:

 However, besides infrastructure and vehicles being able to communicate with one another, humans are also becoming able to do so with increasing ease.
 This is commonly referred to as human machine interface (HMI).
 In layman terms, HMI is any interface that allows humans to interact with the machine.

 When applied to vehicles, HMIs allow drivers and passengers to interact with their vehicles in a far more natural way, here are a few examples: